 - 1 lb spaghetti (16 oz)

-- Add 1 tsp of olive oil to a large skillet and heat over medium heat.
+- Add 1 tsp of olive oil to a large pan and heat over medium heat.
 Add smoked sausage slices in a single layer and cook for 3-4 minutes, or until bottom sides are browned.
 Flip and cook the other sides until browned.
-Remove from skillet and set aside, placing onto a paper towel-lined plate.
+Remove the browned sausage slices to a paper towel-lined plate.
 Repeat this process until all of the sausage is cooked.
-(I browned it all in two batches, so I used 2 tsp of olive oil for this part of the recipe).

-- Add crushed tomatoes, wine, oregano, and salt, and stir.
-Let tomato mixture come to a simmer, stirring every once in a while, until the sauce has thickened a bit.
+- Bring the sauce to a simmer, stirring every once in a while, until the sauce has thickened to your liking.
 This will take around 15-18 minutes.

-- While the sauce is simmering, bring a large pot of water to a boil and add spaghetti.
-Cook according to package directions (for me this was 10 minutes or so).
-Once finished cooking, drain and add spaghetti to the skillet with the sauce (see note).
+- While the sauce is simmering, bring a large pot of salted water to a boil and add spaghetti.
+Cook according to package directions (for me this took 11 minutes).
+Once done, drain the water and add the cooked spaghetti to the pan with the sauce.